Bitcoin-ABC/bitcoin-abc/apps/token-server/README.md

 Note: you will have to adjust the `imageDir` param in `config` to test serving of static image files

+## Note on secrets.ts

+You will need a secrets.ts file if you plan to run the server locally (or deployed).
+If you run `npm test` without a `secrets.ts` file, token-server will use `secrets.sample.ts`.

+Some secrets are needed for integration testing.
+These are included in `secrets.sample.ts`.
+However, if you have your own `secrets.ts` file, then the tests will reference it (and fail if its `prod` key differs from `secrets.sample.ts`).

 ## Production

 Before running `token-server` in production, you must first set up the file system on your desired server (see "Setting up the file system", below).